Key Takeaways

 Investment property HELOC requirements

-Qualifying for a HELOC on a second home or an investment property is a little tougher than getting one on your primary home.
+Qualifying for a HELOC an investment property or a second home is a little tougher than getting one on your primary home.
 According to experts, you typically need:

 Cash reserves are savings you have banked in case of emergency.
-Lenders usually want to see substantial cash reserves when you get a loan on an investment property because you need to be able to cover your mortgage payments if the property stops generating income for a period of time.
+HELOC investment property lenders usually want to see substantial cash reserves when you get a loan on an investment property because you need to be able to cover your mortgage payments if the property stops generating income for a period of time.

 “Lenders like to see that you have at least 2% of your unpaid principal balance or the remaining balance on your mortgage saved up and readily available in emergencies or in case of rental income shortfalls in order to qualify for a HELOC on an investment property,” says Levon Galstyan, a CPA associated with Oak View Law Group and a consumer finance expert.

-In addition, HELOC lenders may want to see proof of positive cash flow on the investment property.
+In addition, HELOC investment property lenders may want to see proof of positive cash flow on the investment property.

 “If it’s an existing rental property, you may need to furnish proof to the lender that the investment property is already generating income and will continue to do so for the foreseeable future,” says Dennis Shirshikov, a strategist at Awning.com and a professor of economics and finance at City University of New York.